nginxinc/nginx-wiki/source/start/topics/tutorials/config_pitfalls.rst

 Using try_files mean that you can test a sequence.
 If $uri doesn't exist, try
 $uri/, if that doesn't exist try a fallback location.

-In this case it will see if the $uri file exists.
-If it does then serve it.
-If it doesn't then tests if that directory exists.
-If not, then it will proceed to serve index.html which you make sure exists.
-It's loaded but oh so simple.
-This is another instance you can completely eliminate If.
+In this case, if the $uri file exists, serve it.
+If not, check if that directory exists.
+If not, then proceed to serve index.html which you make sure exists.
+It's loaded–but oh-so-simple!
+This is another instance where you can completely eliminate If.

 Front Controller Pattern Web Apps
 ---------------------------------

-"Front Controller Pattern" designs are popular and used on the many of the most popular PHP software packages.
-A lot of examples are more complex than they need to be.
-To get Drupal, Joomla, etc. to work, just use this:
+"Front Controller Pattern" designs are popular and areused on the many of the most popular PHP software packages; But a lot of examples are more complex than they need to be.
+For Drupal, Joomla, etc., just use this:

 .. code-block:: nginx